 Four cops shot in South Carolina, suspect in custody

-The suspected shooter was in custody early Tuesday morning after a gunman opened fire on several South Carolina law enforcement officers, striking four of them, authorities said.
+Four South Carolina police officers were wounded early Tuesday after a gunman opened fire on them as they responded to a domestic call.

-The four officers -- three York County Sheriff's deputies and a K-9 officer -- were taken to a hospital, however, their conditions weren't immediately known.
+The four officers -- three York County Sheriff's deputies and a K-9 officer -- were taken to a hospital; however, their conditions weren't immediately known.
+Their names were not released at this time.

 The alleged gunman, identified as Christian Thomas McCall, 47, was arrested.
 He suffered gunshot wounds while in the crossfire, police said.
+It’s unclear how badly he was injured.

 "The sheriff's office can really use your prayers and your thoughts," York County Sheriff’s spokesman Trent Faris said about the wounded officers.